Generic filters

 What is the window period for the Herpes PCR test?

 There is no window period for the herpes PCR test.
 However, the chances of detecting the herpes virus are higher when the lesions are active.
 Once the lesions have scabbed and dried up, there may not be any virus in the sample to detect.
-Therefore, the best time to test will be to obtain the swab as soon as the lesion appears.

 Why is a Herpes PCR test performed?